 The Guardian reviewed the book and applauded Griffin’s writing and meticulous research, stating that that Griffin’s “crisp and accessible prose rests on a foundation of scrupulous scholarship.”

 Griffin is a historian of modern Britain at the University of East Anglia and has a PhD from Cambridge University.
 In 2001, her PhD was awarded the Prince Consort and Thirlwall Prize, a prize awarded exclusively for essays about British history.

 Griffin has written numerous books about history such as A Short History of the Industrial Revolution; Blood Sport: Hunting in Britain Since 1906; and England’s Revelry: A History of Popular Sports and Pastimes, 1660-1830.
 In 2007, Griffin won the Lord Aberdare Prize for Literary History for her book Blood Sport.

-Published in 2014, the book chronicles how America surpassed Britain’s manufacturing industry and became a manufacturing superpower during the Industrial Revolution.
+Published in 2014, this book by Charles R. Morris chronicles how America surpassed Britain’s manufacturing industry and became a manufacturing superpower during the Industrial Revolution.

 The book discusses how American entrepreneurs adopted Britain’s mass production models but instead of using them exclusively for textile manufacturing, as the British did, they applied them to every aspect of the American manufacturing industry.